 Crazy thoughts to have about a young child, I know, but it's so important.
 The best part of early intervention is being able to be present for the therapy and gain so much knowledge on both your child and autism.
 Take advantage of this time.

 Olive is in kindergarten and receives her services through the school now.
-So my updates are just by paper every quarter of the school year, or the dreaded IEP meetings.
+So, my updates are just by paperwork every quarter of the school year, or the dreaded IEP meetings.
 There will be a lot of paper work, save everything.
 The longer someone goes without help or support the harder they may be to reach.
 At first you're obviously going to be overwhelmed and thinking the worst.
-The word Autism alone probably makes your stomach turn.
-And that is because overall no one wants there to be something 'wrong' with their kid.
-But also because the lack of information and misconceptions.
-I promise you, the more you learn and immerse yourself in your child everything will be okay.
+The word autism alone probably instills fear and uncertainty.
+And that is because overall no one wants their child to struggle or be made to feel less.
+But also know a lot of the fear of autism is because the lack of information and misconceptions that follow it.
+I promise you, the more you learn about autism, and immerse yourself in your child, the less scary autism will be.
+Everything will be okay.
 After all no one is better equipped to handle your child, more than you.

-If you’re tired of endless Google searches on Autism that just keep repeating the 5 facts.
-I highly recommend one of favorite books, Uniquely Human A Different Way Of Seeing Autism.
-I came across the book and instantly loved it with in the first few pages, so uplifting and refreshing.
-The Authors give Autism a more personal and intimate perspective.
+If you’re tired of endless Google searches on autism that just keep repeating the same 5 facts.
+I highly recommend one of my favorite books, Uniquely Human A Different Way Of Seeing Autism.
+I came across the book and instantly loved it with in the first few pages.
+It’s so uplifting and refreshing.
+The authors give Autism a more personal and intimate perspective.
 Dr. Barry M. Prizant shares his personal experience of working with people on the spectrum.
-He shares stories of great accomplishments, offers a new way to understanding Autism, funny stories, and most of all compassion.
+He shares stories of great accomplishments, and offers a new perspective of understanding autism, and reminds us of the importance of compassion.
 I saw parts of myself I needed to change immediately after reading this.
 In the beginning I was going about this journey all wrong.
 Out of all the books I've read, this one helped me the most.
-If you're wanting a more in-depth and understanding to Autism on a more personal level, this book is for you.
-Sometimes it takes someone else's perspective to change your own.
+If you're wanting a more in-depth and understanding to autism on a more personal level, this book is for you.